ZahraPayandeh/Zahra_task/README.md

 Ensure Python is Installed:

-Make sure you have Python installed on your machine.
+Make sure you have Python and pandas installed on your machine.
 Download the Required Files:

 Ensure you have the input.csv file in the same directory as your script.
 This file is necessary for the script to run correctly.
 Note that, I have re-named this file as: brca_cnvs_tcga-1-2 (1).csv